abhiTronix/vidgear/docs/gears/videogear/usage.md

 The usage example of VideoGear API with Variable PiCamera Properties is as follows:

-!!! example "This example is basically a VideoGear API implementation of this [PiGear usage example](../../pigear/usage/#using-pigear-with-variable-camera-properties).
+!!! info "This example is basically a VideoGear API implementation of this [PiGear usage example](../../pigear/usage/#using-pigear-with-variable-camera-properties).
 Thereby, any [CamGear](../../camgear/usage/) or [PiGear](../../pigear/usage/) usage examples can be implemented with VideoGear API in the similar manner."

 ```python